MGM Resorts Data Breach Class Action Lawsuit

 - Giving false information to police during an arrest.

 As a result of the breach, consumers have been exposed to a heightened risk of fraud and identity theft and must now closely monitor their financial accounts to guard against misuse.
-Consumers may also incur out-of-pocket costs for purchasing credit monitoring services, credit reports, credit freezes, or other protective measures to deter and defect identity theft.
+Consumers may also incur out-of-pocket costs for purchasing credit monitoring services, credit reports, credit freezes, or other protective measures to deter and detect identity theft.

 MGM began sending breach notices to affected individuals in August 2019.
+However, MGM has sent notices to only a fraction of its affected guests.

 Which MGM hotel brands were involved in the breach?